 2012 to January 2013 and, after conducting research, would cost £246,439.44.

 Measuring Success and Future Recommendations

-(Note: please do not copy.
-This post contains original artwork and ideas by myself, as well as images courtesy of Gap Inc, Corbis and WGSN.)
+(Note: This post contains original copy, artwork and ideas by myself, as well as images courtesy of Gap, Corbis and WGSN.)